fudgebucket27/PoseidonSharp/README.md

 }
 ```

+# Thanks to
+[Taransus](https://github.com/taranasus) for code contributions and reviewing.

 ## License
 Fork this repo and do what you want with it!
 If you like my work and want to buy me a beer you can send me some ethereum to fudgey.eth ;)